The benefits of YULEX wetsuits & giving a f**K about where your clothing come from

-I have no affiliation with Patagonia other than absolute admiration of the brand & what it stands for.
-Occasionally I review books that the brand releases through Patagonia Publishing – all stories of adventures and global escapades, my favourite being the adventures of Captain Liz Clark who has sailed over 20,000 nautical miles across the South Pacific in search of surf.
+I have absolute admiration of what the brand Patagonia stands for.
+Occasionally I review books that they releases through Patagonia Publishing – all stories of adventures and global escapades, my favourite being the adventures of Captain Liz Clark who has sailed over 20,000 nautical miles across the South Pacific in search of surf.
 Read her book Swell, you won’t be disappointed!

 The latest move by the ethically-driven company is a shift of its already sustainability-minded Yulex wetsuits to Fair Trade Certified.
 This stands as another notch on the bedpost of responsible manufacturing & thought-leadership from the already admirable brand that donated $10million of its Black Friday sales to grass-roots conservation efforts.
 Oh, and they stand up to President Trump and his God-awful environmental policies.

 Every time I see a Patagonia Yulex wetsuit I stare in admiration.
 Are they really as good as everyone says they are?
 Are they durable enough to warrant the heafy price tag (a 3″2 will set you back $429USD).
 What makes them different is the materials they are made from: 85% YULEX rubber, 15% synthetic rubber, and 100% recycled polyester for the lining.

 We started with Yulex suits knowing that the majority of surfers are wearing petroleum based, polluting wetsuits into the very ocean that they are passionate about protecting.
 With our new Yulex suits, you’re now able to have a high performing suit and a clean conscious.